 John Rogers is a Partner and the Education Sector Lead for The Rise Fund.
 John developed The Rise Fund’s global education strategy which focuses on personalized learning, career education and private multi-site school operators.
 John also led the fund’s investments in DreamBox Learning, InStride and Digital House and assisted with investments in Renaissance Learning, EverFi, Allogene, Viewpoint Therapeutics and RefleXion.
 John joined the Rise Fund with nearly two decades of experience acquiring two dozen companies while building nine platform companies in the education and healthcare sectors.
 Most recently, John was a founding partner of Bridges Ventures’ U.S. Sustainable Growth Fund, where he was the architect of Bridges’ U.S. investment strategy and led Bridges’ investment in Springboard Education.

-Thomas Verghese is The Rise Fund’s Sector Lead for Healthcare and Principal at TPG Growth.
+Tom Verghese is a Partner and the Health Sector Lead for The Rise Fund.
 Prior to joining The Rise Fund, Tom worked at LeapFrog Investments, where he helped build the Global Health investment team and sourced and executed opportunities across Africa and Asia.
 Before LeapFrog, he was at CDC Group Plc, the British Sovereign Wealth Fund, where he analyzed direct investment opportunities in healthcare across South Asia and Africa.
 Tom was also based in Kenya at Excelsior Firm, a PE advisory firm working with corporations and investors on investing in ICT and healthcare across Africa.
-Thomas serves on the boards of Nairobi Women’s Hospital, Metropolitan & Ladnan Hospitals, and Avenue Hospital as part of the Evercare Health Fund.
+Thomas serves on the boards of Nairobi Women’s Hospital, Metropolitan & Ladnan Hospitals, Avenue Hospital, Evercare Dhaka, Evercare Lekki, and Evercare Chattogram.
 He holds an MBA from the University of Oxford and a BA in Finance from Georgetown University.